Amauna/ScriptTools/docs/github_branch_workflow.md

 5. **Real-Time Status** — Always see what's staged, what's modified, what's ahead
 6. **Conflict Resolution** — Visual merge conflict editor with side-by-side comparison

-*Darling, it's not about replacing terminal mastery—it's about having options.
+*It's not about replacing terminal mastery—it's about having options.
 Use the visual interface when it serves you, and fall back to commands when you need that raw power.
-The best developers use every tool in their arsenal.* 🎭✨
+The best developers use every tool in their arsenal.*

 ---